Dead End: an end of a road or passage from which no exit is possible

 Billy Halop - watching and waiting

 There are other men here as well and we know them by the expertise of their players.
 Allen Jenkins is Martin’s loyal and pragmatic partner in crime.
 James Burke as the cop who is no brighter than he needs to be.
-Ward Bond as the officious doorman.
-A lackey to the rich who sees himself as someone with a position.
+Ward Bond as an officious doorman; a lackey to the rich who sees himself as someone with a position.
 Minor Watson as a monied man whose twit of a son was in more danger than just a beating by neighborhood toughs.
-A man who thinks he is fair, but cannot see beyond theories to living and breathing humanity.
+A man who believes himself to be fair, but cannot see beyond theories on class to living and breathing humanity.

 Humphrey Bogart, Thomas Jackson - life goes on

-Speaking about the legend of the takes, William Wyler laughed “I may 6, 8 takes and it turns out to be 40.
+Speaking about the legend of the takes, William Wyler laughed “I make maybe 6, 8 takes and it turns out to be 40.
 Ha!
 It’s true that I would make as many takes as were necessary to get the scene – to get it good”.

 R.D.
 Finch, The Movie Projector hosts the William Wyler Blogathon June 24 – June 29 where you will find many excellent articles on exceptional films.